Energy requirements of Indians expected to double in 20 years: PM | Science-Environment

 Energy requirements of the people of India are expected to double in the next 20 years, Prime Minister Narendra Modi said on Wednesday as he urged developed countries to fulfil their commitments on finance and technology transfer.

-Delivering the inaugural address at the 21st World Sustainable Development Summit 2022 (WSDS-22), Modi said environmental sustainability can only be achieved through climate justice.
+Delivering the inaugural address at the 21st World Sustainable Development Summit 2022 (WSDS-22) on the theme 'Towards a Resilient Planet: Ensuring a Sustainable and Equitable Future', Modi said environmental sustainability can only be achieved through climate justice.

-He said India believes in fulfilling commitments under the United Nation Framework Convention on Climate Change (UNFCCC).
+He said India believes in fulfilling commitments under the United Nation Framework Convention on Climate Change (UNFCCC) and added that the country has raised its ambitions during CoP-26 at Glasgow.

-''We firmly believe in fulfilling all our commitments made under the UNFCCC.
-We have also raised our ambitions during CoP-26 at Glasgow,'' Modi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)